-IS-Engl 020T: Reading I. (1)
+ISE 020: Reading I. (1)

 Reading for accuracy and understanding in short expository passages.
 Vocabulary, sequence and discussion skills are emphasized.

 ABC/NC or CR/NC.

-IS-Engl 021T: Reading II.
+ISE 021: Reading II.
 (1)

 Reading for analysis in short expository/academic passages.
 Vocabulary, outlining, note-taking, distinguishing among fact, assertion, evidence, and implication are emphasized.

 ABC/NC or CR/NC.

-IS-Engl 100: Essay Writing.
-[Writing Standard English].
-(4)

-Focuses on writing effective essays through a process of brainstorming, drafting, revising and editing; and through receiving peer feedback.
-Provides practice in developing and organizing ideas into essays.
-Presents grammar, usage and punctuation in the context of the student's own writing.
-Satisfactory completion of Engl 100 meets prerequisites for Engl 101.

-Prerequisite: A grade of C (not C-) or better in IS-Engl 010T or placement; pre- or corequisite: IS-Engl 021T.

-ABC/CR/NC

-IS- MATHEMATICS

-A student who wishes to enroll in a course requiring a prerequisite must earn a grade of C (not C-) or better in the prerequisite course.

-IS- Math 010T: Pre-Algebra.
-(4)

-This course prepares students for algebra.
-Topics include operations on fractions and decimals; ratios, proportions and percents; signed number operations; measurement; elements of geometry; elements of algebra and word problems.

-ABC/CR/NC

-IS- Math 100: Algebraic Problem Solving.
-(4)

-Arithmetic and introductory algebra for students who are not prepared to begin at the intermediate algebra level.
-Prerequisites: Fulfillment of placement requirements or a C (not C-) or better in Math 010T.

-ABC/CR/NC

-IS-NATURAL SCIENCE

-IS-NS 100T: Natural Science.
-(4)

-A course dealing with basic science, including biology, chemistry and physics, that includes an introduction to reading comprehension, test taking, reasoning, and laboratory skills.

-ABC/CR/NC

-Linguistics

-Ling 101: Introduction to the Study of Language.
-(3)

-Broad overview of the nature of language: language structure, biology of language, language learning, language and thought, bilingualism, social and regional variation, and educational implications.
-Intended to fulfill breadth

-requirements in any college.

-Also offered as Anth 110.

-Ling 101 and Anth 110 may not both be counted for credit.
-Ling 295: Language: Current Issues.
+ENGL 100: Writing Standard English (1-4 cr hrs) Developmental writing course providing concentrated practice writing and reviewing basic essays, as well as intensive study of grammar, punctuation, and usage.
+Prerequisites: Successful completion of ENGL 099 minimum grade of C (previously 010) or minimum placement test score.
+Note: At UNM-LA this course is offered for 4 credit hours with ABC/NC, CR/NC grading, has a co-requisite of ISE 021, and includes a skills laboratory.
+IS- MATHEMATICS A student who wishes to enroll in a course requiring a prerequisite must earn a grade of C (not C-) or better in the prerequisite course.
+MATH 099: Pre-Algebra.
+(1-4) A pre-college mathematics course.
+Emphasis is placed on basic operations, fractions, decimals, percents, ratios, and introductory algebra and includes a skills laboratory.
+Grade options: A, B, C, CR/NC Note: At UNM-Los Alamos this course is offered for 4 credit hours MATH 100: Introduction to Algebra.
+(1-4) Topics covered include linear equations, polynomials, factoring, formulas, graphing, and application problems and includes a skills laboratory.
+Grade option: A,B, C, CR/NC.
+Prerequisites: Successful completion of MATH 099 (A,B,C, CR) or minimum placement test score.
+Linguistics (LING) LING 101: Introduction to the Study of Language.
+(3) Broad overview of the nature of language: language structure, biology of language, language learning, language and thought, bilingualism, social and regional variation, and educational implications.
+Intended to fulfill breadth requirements in any college.
+Meets New Mexico Lower Division General Education Core Curriculum Area IV: Social and Behavioral Science LING 101 and ANTH 110 may not both be counted for credit.
+LING 295: Special Topics in Current Language Issues.
 (3 to maximum of 12) Special topics motivated by expertise of instructor and interest of students.
 Topics such as language and gender, language and politics, animal communication, language and aging and languages of the world.
 May be repeated for credit as topic varies.
-Sign 201: Introduction to Signed Language.
+SIGN 201: Introduction to Signed Language.
 (3) Overview of signed language studies and related issues.
 Introduction to American Sign Language (ASL); signed communication systems most frequently used by deaf and hard of hearing individuals, the study of fingerspelling.
-Management The courses marked with a + are UNM-Los Alamos courses.
-These do not count toward a BBA degree at UNM, but may be transferred to UNM as elective credit.
-Mgt 101: Fundamentals of Accounting I. (3) The development of the accounting cycle, special journals and financial statements.
-Credit not applicable toward BBA degree Mgt 101L: Fundamentals of Accounting I Lab.
+Management (MGMT) MGMT 101: Fundamentals of Accounting I. (3) The development of the accounting cycle, special journals and financial statements.
+Note: Completion of MGMT 101 and MGMT 102 is accepted by Anderson Schools of Management in lieu of MGMT 202.
+Corequisite: MGMT 101L MGMT 101L: Fundamentals of Accounting I Lab.
 (1) To provide additional problem solving necessary for the students to master accounting basics.
-Corequsite: Mgt 101.
+Corequisite: MGMT 101.